dehboris/docs-3/source/docs/index.md

 ## Upgrade Guide {#upgrade-guide}

-To upgrade Filament to the latest version, you must run the following commands:
+To upgrade Filament to the latest version, you must run `php artisan filament:upgrade` command or run the following commands:
 ```bash
 composer update
 php artisan migrate